 30 Day “Quiet Period”

 Some refer to the period between finishing the majority of recruitment and the actual filing of the application a “quiet” or “hold” period due to the level of inactivity.
 After the 30-day job order and most of the recruitment is done, an individual must still wait an additional 30-days before filing.
 This window of time is actually implemented so that an employer can continue to receive possible resumes.
 In most cases, filing a PERM labor certification BEFORE the 30 day period will result in denial.

 Assembling ETA 9089 is an involved procedure and ideally should be entrusted to an attorney.
 However requires the involvement of both the employer and employee who must sign under penalty of perjury.
 It is also essential that ETA 9089 is not finalized until AFTER recruitment.

 As understood by most applying for PERM, emergence of a willing, qualified and able US candidate will cause the PERM application to be terminated.
 This does not bar an employer from starting a new PERM application at a later date

 The Perm Labor Certification process is both complicated and time consuming.
 Unfortunately, there are far more ways to make an error during this process than this article could cover.
 It is in the benefit of any employer or sponsored employee to consult with an experienced immigration attorney when pursuing PERM in hopes of avoiding errors due to timing, responding to resumes, interpretation of state and federal codes and compiling form ETA 9089.

-We offer our prospective clients free initial consultations either at our office or via phone so that you can understand all of your options.
-Call KPPB Law or contact us online to set up a free consultation and discuss your case.
+We offer our prospective clients consultations either at our office or via phone so that you can understand all of your options.
+Call Pride Immigration or contact us online to set up a consultation and discuss your case.